Commandant: India

 In the Indian Army, the Commanding Officer of an armoured regiment or a Mechanized infantry regiment (Mechanised Infantry Regiment, Brigade of The Guards) is known as the Commandant.

-Commandant is also a rank in the Indian Coast Guard
+Commandant is a rank in the Central Armed Police Forces of India.
+It is equivalent to the rank of Colonel/Captain/Group Captain.
+In the Indian Coast Guard, ranks of Commandant and Commandant (Junior grade) exist.
+While Commandant is equivalent to Colonel/Captain/Group Captain, Commandant (Junior grade) is equivalent to Lieutenant Colonel/Commander/Wing Commander.

+In the State Armed Police Forces, a Commandant serves as the head of an armed police battalion.
+The rank of Commandant is equivalent to that of a Superintendent of Police (SP).

 Ireland

 In the Irish Army, commandant (Comdt; ceannfort) is the equivalent of major in other armies.
 Irish Army commandants can sometimes be referred to as major if serving overseas under the umbrella of the United Nations or the European Union to alleviate misunderstanding.